zebinho20-belenus/ep3-bs-payment/README.md

 vendor/payum/stripe/Payum/Stripe/Resources/views/Action/stripe_js.html.twig

 ## known issues
-in the options service.website ther emust be the correct webserver path like http://localhost/public mot only http://localhost/ otherwise the language changing will not work
+in the options service.website there must be the correct webserver path like http://localhost/public not only http://localhost/ otherwise the language changing will not work